iBotPeaches/treasure-inside/puzzles/part-two/past-and-future/README.md

 # Past and Future
 _Part Two (Chapter XXVI)._

 ### Thoughts
-* The most direct puzzle (in my 2c) - here is a word search & crytogram & go.
+* The most direct puzzle (in my 2c) - here is a word search & cryptogram & go.
-* "You may ignore all three letter words and some proper nouns."
+* "You may ignore all three-letter words and some proper nouns."

 ### Word Search